njtransit 9 months ago

 A lot of people take probiotics to improve their general digestion (and not specifically for constipation).
 But it sounds like the study didn't even look at any of the other uses at all...

-the_sleaze_ a day ago
+the_sleaze_ 9 months ago

 Best gut related health I ever had was living in France and eating stinky raw cheeses and different fermented foods.
 Like clockwork.

-• darth_avocado a day ago
+• darth_avocado 9 months ago

 There’s two different effects hidden in that statement